Varshan1123/Homework-Hero-Student-Productivity-Parental-Engagement-App/README.md

 This project was developed end-to-end as part of a Product Management learning journey, applying real-world PM frameworks and techniques — from user research to MVP launch.

 ## Problem Statement
 Students often struggle to complete homework consistently due to lack of structure, motivation, and real-time feedback.
 Parents have limited visibility into their child’s progress, and teachers find it difficult to track submissions across multiple students.
-This results in missed deadlines, lower engagement, and poor accountability.
+This results in missed deadlines, lower engagement, and poor accountability. <br>
 Homework Hero bridges this gap by providing:
 Enabling teachers to assign and monitor homework.
 A centralized dashboard for students to view and submit homework.